Connect with others who understand.

 Causes of Rosacea

-Some research suggests that rosacea may be genetic or stem from Helicobacter pylori (H. pylori), a bacteria that causes intestinal infection.
-However, neither cause has been concretely proved.
+Some research suggests that rosacea may be genetic or stem from Helicobacter pylori (H. pylori), a type of bacteria that causes intestinal infection.
+However, neither cause has been definitely proved.
+However, doctors have noted rosacea symptoms can be triggered by certain factors, such as:

 • Sunlight and sunburn